starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 method being mocked.
 You can specify more advanced constraints on the method's arguments than a simple match.

-**Testing that a method gets called with a number of arguments constrained in different ways**
+**Example 9.12 Testing that a method gets called with a number of arguments constrained in different ways**

 .. code-block:: php